violetavivi/violetavivi.github.io/_posts/2025-06-01-structuralworkshop.md

   - workshops
 ---

-Notes and resources for the workshop on Structural Stability at the sibecol-aeet meeting 2025:
+Notes and resources for the workshop on Structural Stability at the sibecol-aeet meeting 2025 (imparted with Sergio Picó and Oscar Godoy):

 [Slides](https://drive.google.com/file/d/1c_zlHLYqqKd5THnyjWQznLDSz1xWlVj6/view?usp=sharing)